sporto/elm-tutorial/en/06-fetching-resources/03-players-update.md

 The message `FetchAllDone` has the fetched players, so we return that payload to update the players collection.

 `FetchAllFail` matches in the case of an error.
-We will deal with that in the next chapter, for now we just return what we had before.
+For now we will just return what we had before.